impensavel/floodgate/docs/Floodgate.md

 ## Reconnections
 A reconnection is triggered when the library detects that the parameters have changed and it's OK to do so, or when we get a 503 (server unavailable) or a 420 (rate limited).

-In these two last cases, the library will apply a back off strategy which will increase exponentially the time between reconnects, if we keep getting the same responses over and over.
+In these two last cases, the library will apply a back off strategy which will increase exponentially the time between reconnects, if we keep getting the same response over and over.

 The default limit for those cases is `6` attempts before throwing a `FloodgateException`, but if needed, the value can be changed by overriding the `RECONNECTION_ATTEMPTS` constant.